dzlia/ant_modular/README.md

 build process.

 Ant is an imperative toolkit which does not impose any limitations.
-Ant Modular just adds module dependency management on top native Ant facilities.
+Ant Modular just adds module dependency management on top of native Ant facilities.

 ### Why not Gradle?

-Gradle has embedded module support, though it is easy to build up a build environment that is hard to understand and maintain.
+Gradle has embedded module dependencies support, though it is easy to build up a build environment that is difficult to understand and maintain.
 If you like Ant for its simplicity and ability to control everything but lack module dependency management then give Ant Modular a try.

 ### Why not Ivy?

-Ivy solve a different task.
+Ivy solves a different task.
 It manages build artifacts (libraries, resources, etc.), not dependencies between modules.
-So Ant Modular can co-operate with Ivy with clear separation of responsibilities.
+Therefore, Ant Modular can co-operate with Ivy with clear separation of responsibilities.

 Introduction
 ------------